 how we began

-In 2000, two sets of parents from the Quad Cities agreed that they wanted their children who had disabilities to have the same opportunities for fun and learning as typically developing children.
+In 2000, two sets of parents from the Quad Cities agreed that they wanted their children, Tessa and Peter, to have the same opportunities for fun and learning as typically developing children.
 They decided to start by offering a one week summer camp for children with disabilities, where they could enjoy a full camp experience.

 What We Do

-Over the last 19 years, our programs have expanded from one summer camp in July, to over 15 year round programs.
-We focus on creating fun, inclusive learning and recreational opportunities for children and young adults, which give their primary caregivers respite from their caregiving duties.
+Over the last 20 years, our programs have expanded from one summer camp in July, to over 15 year round programs.
+We focus on creating fun, inclusive learning and recreational opportunities for children and adults, which give their primary caregivers respite from their caregiving duties.

 In addition to being fun, our programs also lead to some great outcomes for our participants, such as increased independence and social skills, improved mental health and self-esteem, and reaching health and fitness goals.